A border collie is no Labrador Retriever when it comes to water, and while they are great swimmers, their fondness for water varies from dog to dog.

 The Natural Draw Theory

-The “natural draw” theory has a small degree of truth to it.
+The “natural draw” theory has little truth to it.
 Dogs bred to work in water tend to have a natural affinity for water – but the opposite is not necessarily true.
 Many dogs bred for purposes other than water work do laps in the swimming pool!

 So, while some dogs are bred specifically to spend time in the water, a dog does not have to be designed this way to enjoy swimming.